 To execute a contract option.

-A written purchase agreement between a fleet owner and the manufacturer or powertrain conversion installer that specifies the date when the work to manufacture or convert the vehicle is to proceed;
+A written purchase agreement between a fleet owner and the manufacturer or entity that converts vehicles to ZEVs that specifies the date when the work to manufacture or convert the vehicle is to proceed;

 A written purchase agreement between a fleet owner and another party for the purchase and immediate delivery of a used vehicle; or

-A signed written lease agreement between a fleet owner and the manufacturer or authorized dealer for a new vehicle to be placed in service for a contract term of one year or more.
+A signed written lease agreement between a fleet owner and the manufacturer or authorized dealer for a new vehicle to be placed in service in the California fleet for a contract term of one year or more.

 “Yard tractor” means a vehicle that has a movable fifth wheel that can be elevated and is used in moving and spotting trailers and containers at a location or facility.
 Yard tractors are also commonly known as yard goats, hostlers, yard dogs, trailer spotters, or jockeys.